 If your device doesn’t have a history of freezing and you’re encountering the problem for the first time, it may just be that your computer had a once-off hiccup.

-If possible, shut down all of your applications, either by closing them internally (with the “X” button or similar), using the task manager, or with alt+F4.
+If possible, shut down all of your applications by closing them internally (with the “X” button or similar), using the task manager, or with alt+F4.

-Then, shut down your computer as you would normally, making sure it’s not just going into sleep mode.
+Then, shut down your computer as you would normally, ensuring it’s not just going into sleep mode.
 Please wait for it to shut down completely and restart.

-If you can’t get your applications to shut down, you can try a hard shutdown.
-This should generally be avoided, however, as it may cause some file damage or loss.
+You can try a hard shutdown if you can’t get your applications to shut down.
+However, this should generally be avoided as it may cause some file damage or loss.

 This can be done simply by pressing your power button until the computer shuts down completely, waiting a few seconds, and then pushing the power button to turn it on again.
 This should allow for a clean startup.